-7. Confidentiality
+7. Confidentiality and Consent

+Wherever possible, cases referred to the Safeguarding team will remain confidential.
 The degree of confidentiality will be decided by the need to protect the student or member of staff.
-There may be instances where UCEM is sufficiently concerned about the health, safety or welfare of an individual that it will need to share the concerns with external agencies.
+There may be instances where UCEM is sufficiently concerned about the health, safety, or welfare of an individual that it will need to share the concerns with external agencies.
 UCEM employees may also need to share information internally, in order to safeguard its students effectively.
-In so doing, UCEM with share sufficient and relevant information in order to allow the concern to be appropriately followed.